Hirmay/Qhack/README.md

   <LI>YuChao,Hsu</LI>
 </UL>

-<h4>Power Ups</h4>
+<h4>Power Ups and Acknowledgement</h4>

-<p> Thank you Xanadu, AWS and NVIDIA for providing power ups to perform furthur experimentation for our project. </p>
+<p> We want to express our sincere gratitude to the Xanadu staff, especially **Ivana**, for supporting and motivating us throughout the project and patiently guiding us through whatever small or big problems we encountered.
+In addition, we would like to thank Lauren Prost from Alice & Bob for inspiring us with his intriguing and interesting presentation and for providing us with support and helpful suggestions.
+Furthermore, we want to thank AWS, Denvr Dataworks, and NVIDIA for providing power ups to perform further and extensive experimentation of our project. </p>

 <h4>Description</h4>